 What we figured out is that "Japanese rice cooker" can mean two things:

-- Any type of rice cooker that's made in Japan
+- Any rice cooker made in Japan

 In this review, we are looking only at the latter: rice cookers with a microchip that controls the rice-making process.
 These are called "micom" or "fuzzy logic" rice makers (which mean the same thing).
 Micom is short for microcomputer.